n-3-0/nasturtium/README.md

 #### Computeds and Promises

+**⚠️ Warning ⚠️**: Because of how Nasturtium works under the hood, promise and deferred computed states can introduce off-target subscriptions.
+I don't recommend using these, but they have been built out in case you really need it.

 A computed value can return a promise, which will only update dependents when the promise resolves.

 **Note**: Computed states make no attempt to handle errors.